 One of the advantages of being a registered student organization is the ability to fundraise on campus.
 There are many creative opportunities to raise funds for your organization.
 The following policies provide guidelines for specific types of fundraising activities by student organizations.
-Other types of fundraising activities not listed in this policy may be submitted to the Director of Student Activities or designee for approval.
+Other types of fundraising activities not listed in this policy may be submitted to the Director of Student Involvement and Leadership or designee for approval.

 - 501(c)(3) – An entity that is classified by the IRS as tax-exempt, nonprofit that is organized and operated for religious, charitable, scientific, public safety, literary or educational purposes, to foster amateur sports competition, to promote the arts or for the prevention of cruelty to children or animals.
 Donations to a 501(c)(3) organization or association are tax deductible.
 The WSU Foundation is a 501(c)(3) organization.

-All fundraising must be consistent with the organization purpose, university policy and state and federal laws.
+All fundraising must be consistent with the organization's purpose, university policy, and state and federal laws.